 Try the 52-Week Money Challenge

 Looking for easy ways to save money?
 Try the 52-Week Money Challenge!
-There are no complicated rules to follow, just download the chart, and every week you will add one more dollar to each week’s goal.
-By Week 52, you will set aside over $1,000!
-Be sure to keep the chart in a visible spot like on your kitchen fridge or next to your computer as a reminder.
+There are no complicated rules to follow—just print or download the chart, and every week, you’ll add one more dollar to each week’s goal.
+By Week 52, over $1,000 will be set aside!
+Be sure to keep the chart in a visible spot, like on your kitchen fridge or next to your computer, as a reminder.

 Match Your Spending with Saving

-If you’re looking for a way to tamp down spending, and ensure you’re putting money into savings, try to match your spending habits with saving habits!
-To do this, think about it this way—if you buy a nonessential item like a morning latte, a round of drinks, or a new book, transfer the same amount you spent on those items into your savings account.
-This way, you won’t fall behind on your savings or overspend, even if you treat yourself every now and then!
+If you’re looking for a way to cut back on spending and ensure you’re putting money into savings, try to match your spending habits with saving habits!
+If you make nonessential purchases, such as a round of drinks, a new book, or expensive entertainment (like concerts or theme parks), transfer the same amount you spent on those things into your savings account.
+This way, you won’t fall behind on your savings or overspend, even if you occasionally treat yourself.

 Choose a Credit Card Wisely